 The roles plotted in the Manpower Map are the 31 Specialty Areas of the NICE Framework, representing all functions within cybersecurity in general.
-This mapping represents a distribution of the roles across two axes, representing different attributes:
+The six roles highlighted in orange are those with the strongest linkage to implementing the First Five Quick Wins (as noted in Chapter 6).
+This mapping represents a distribution of the roles across two axes, representing important attributes:

-- Centrality of IT functions- this is a reflection of the primary functional area of the role relative to components of a typical enterprise IT environment, ranging from the most distributed functions supporting end users to the most centralized functions managing corporate networks and infrastructure ("IT Functions" or X axis) - 2.
-Complexity of security tasks involved for that role- this is a reflection of the nature of security tasks involved, ranging from routine tasks which can be automated to the most ad hoc tasks requiring high-order technical sophistication and creativity ("Security Tasks" or Y axis)
+- Centrality of IT functions: this is a reflection of the primary functional area of the role relative to components of a typical enterprise IT environment, ranging from the most distributed functions supporting end users to the most centralized functions managing corporate networks and infrastructure ("IT Functions" along the X axis) - 2.
+Complexity of security tasks involved for that role: this is a reflection of the nature of security tasks involved, ranging from routine tasks which can be automated to the most ad hoc tasks requiring high-order technical sophistication and creativity ("Security Tasks" along the Y axis)

-The intersection of these two attributes yields a third dimension: the degree of specificity of KSAs, which means how technically-focused the role tends to be.
+The intersection of these two attributes yields a third dimension: the degree of specificity of KSAs, which means how technically-sophisticated the role tends to be.
 The plotting of each role provides a relative sense of the deployment of roles within the organizational structure.
-The highlighted roles are those with the strongest linkage to implementing the First Five Quick Wins.